tomjoht/tomjoht.github.io/_posts/2015/2015-10-02-career-choices-other-than-tech-writer-regrets-ambitions.md

 categories:
 - beginners
 keywords:
-summary: "My alternative to doing technical writing would be to do web design.
+description: "My alternative to doing technical writing would be to do web design.
 I'd also like to use my creative talents to finish an API documentation course, among other efforts."
 ---

 A reader asks,